Managing events in LGL: Step by step

 Once you’ve saved the invitation it becomes an invitation record stored in the event.
 This is how the constituent is added to the event.
 A copy of the invitation record will also be stored in the constituent details page, within the Related Activity section of that page.

 Adding constituents from within the event

 You can add constituents to your event either individually or in bulk.
 Once you’ve created an event, click on the name of the event from the Events dashboard to see the details page.
 In the Constituents/Invitations tab, you can select the Add Constituents button to add multiple constituents or click the Add 1 constituent button to add one constituent at a time.

 Constituents can also be added to an event through segments.
-To add segments, click on Event Segments in the Event navigation bar.
-Then choose Add Segment to name the segment, add a description, then click Save.
+To add segments, click on Segments in the Event navigation bar.
+Then choose Add segment to name the segment, add a description, then click Save.

 Once the segment has been created, you can begin to add constituents who fit the criteria of that segment by clicking on Add constituents from the Actions button: